-There will never be two different area records with the same Model in the database at the same time.
+There will never be two different automobile records with the same VIN in the database at the same time.
 Each of the other fields may be duplicated within the database.
-There will be no more than 25 items in the computer system database at any time.
+There will be no more than 25 items in the automobile database at any time.
 Be aware that this limit will be increased in future versions of the system, plan accordingly.

-You are required to use a statically-allocated array of structures to store the computer system information.
+You are required to use a statically-allocated array of structures to store the automobile information.
 Use of pointers, classes, STL templates and/or dynamic memory allocation is expressly forbidden in this assignment.

-Note that the alignment of the computer system information in the initial file may not be perfect, because the combination of tabs may not align the numbers/fields correctly.
+Note that the alignment of the automobile information in the initial file may not be perfect, because the combination of tabs may not align the numbers/fields correctly.
 This is a good example of why it is suggested that you use spaces (not tabs) to align your output.
-The tab character is used for input field delimiting because it makes it somewhat easier to parse the field data.
+The tab character is used for input field delimiting because it makes it easier to parse the field data.